BA’s state-of-the-art technology for the airport of the future

 The use of autonomous vehicles in ground operations is a key part the Aircraft Journey as part of the NEXTT vision by IATA and ACI World.

 The initiative foresees fully coordinated aircraft turnaround processes using the latest in automation, safety and environmentally friendly technologies to increase predictability.

 View the NEXTT Webinar on Advanced Processing here discussing the potential for automation and robotics in ground ops and cargo.

 Learn more about the overall NEXTT vision for the future on-ground air travel journey.

-Aeronautical revenue, Airside operations, Aviation technology, Biometrics, Capacity, Foreign object detection (FOD), Ground handling, Machinery, New technologies, Passenger experience and seamless travel, Passenger volumes, Terminal operations
+Aeronautical revenue, Airside operations, Autonomous Technology, Biometrics, Capacity, Foreign object detection (FOD), Ground handling, Machinery, New technologies, Passenger experience and seamless travel, Passenger volumes, Terminal operations